franzbu/EnhancedSpaces.spoon/README.md

 ### Hyper Key

-SpaceHammer (and other applications for that matter) can benefit from setting the Caps Lock key up as a so called hyper key, which basically means that you get an additional modifier, as - due to the impracticality - you would hardly be tempted to use the combination of four modifiers otherwise.
+SpaceHammer (and other applications for that matter) can benefit from setting the Caps Lock key up as a so called hyper key, which basically means that you get an additional modifier key, as - due to the impracticality of pressing four keys at once - you would hardly be tempted to use the combination of four modifiers otherwise.

 Among others, you can use the application [Karabiner Elements](https://karabiner-elements.pqrs.org/) for creating such a hyper key.